knielsen24/rn-dev-proto/README.md

 #### Submit Button: useState
 * The submit button triggers the handle submit function.
 Since the submit is making an api request, I used a async await function.

+#### Custom Hook: useGetQuery
+Created a custom hook called useGetQuery.js that handles the api request and returns the a trigger function, data (results), error, and loading state.

+* This was a pretty significant refactor, for a couple reasons
+    1. The useGetQuery hook is reusable for any screen component.
+It is more scalable and with a few adjustments it could work for any api request.
+    2. Not quite as important, but it makes the Home screen more readable and easier to navigate through the code.
+* Inspiration for the refactor
+    * Although the orginal design did work, it lacked scability and was not resuable in other components.
+    * One of the first couple React Native Youtube tutorials I followed showed how to create a custom hook.
+Understanding that the prompt asked to NOT use a library or SDK that encapsulates interaction with the chosen API, I felt this was a good opportunity to show my ability refactor and optimize.
+    * Experience with Redux Toolkit and RTK Query: I've enjoyed working this SDK with previous projects.
+I will say it is rewarding knowing how to create a custom hook from scratch and not needing to install the packages and setting up the configuration.

 ### Spell Checker
 Dictionary File: Found a wordlist json file (2,285 words) on GitHub.
 [Wordlist Link](https://github.com/bevacqua/correcthorse/blob/master/wordlist.json "Go to repo Link")